alexbelgium/hassio-addons/mealie/README.md

 Warning : armv7 only supported up to version 0.4.3!
 It won't be updated with later versions

-_Thanks to everyone having starred my repo!_
+_Thanks to everyone having starred my repo!
+To star it click on the image below, then it will be on top right.
+Thanks!_

 [![Stargazers repo roster for @alexbelgium/hassio-addons](https://reporoster.com/stars/alexbelgium/hassio-addons)](https://github.com/alexbelgium/hassio-addons/stargazers)